Logotype for Springfield Properties PLC

 Executive summary

-• Strategic focus on the North of Scotland leverages a strong land bank and new infrastructure-driven housing agreements, including a landmark deal with SSEN Transmission for 293 homes.
+• Strategic focus on the North of Scotland, leveraging a substantial land bank and new infrastructure-driven housing agreements, including a major deal with SSEN Transmission to deliver 293 homes for energy infrastructure workers.

-• Affordable housing revenue grew 26% to £25.8 million, with robust demand and strong margins, offsetting a decline in private housing revenue.
+• Affordable housing revenue grew 26% to £25.8m, with strong margins and robust demand, offsetting a decline in private housing revenue.

-• Total completions fell to 316 homes from 361, reflecting market conditions and a strategic shift.
+• Total completions fell to 316 homes from 361, reflecting market conditions and a strategic focus on the North.

 Financial highlights